Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    tizen.application.launchAppControl(bluetoothVisibilityAppControl, null, null, launchVisibilityError, serviceVisibilityReply);
    ```

 6. Set a friendly name for the device using the `setName()` method.
-The name helps to recognize the device in a list of [retrieved devices](#discover-bluetooth-devices).
+The name helps to recognize the device in a list of [retrieved devices](#discover-bluetooth-devices):

    ```
    adapter.setName(chatServerName);